Home

 Can I foreclose my education loan before the moratorium period ends?

-Yes, some lenders allow you to repay the entire loan even before the moratorium (study + grace) period ends.
-But not all banks accept it, always check your lender’s policy.
+Yes, some lenders allow full repayment even before the moratorium (study + grace) period ends.
+Policies vary, so always check with your lender before planning early closure.

-Do I need to inform the bank in advance before foreclosing?
+Do I need to inform the bank in advance before foreclosing my loan?

-Yes.
-Most banks require a written notice or a formal foreclosure request.
-Walking in and repaying the full amount without prior notice may lead to confusion or delays.
+Yes, most banks require a written notice or formal foreclosure request.
+Foreclosing without prior notice may cause delays or confusion.

-If I pay off the loan early, will the bank return my original documents immediately?
+If I pay off the loan early, when will the bank return my original documents?

-Yes.
-But some banks take 7–15 working days to return your documents after final payment.
-It’s good to collect acknowledgements and follow up regularly.
+Banks usually return documents within 7–15 working days after the final payment.
+Always collect acknowledgements and follow up regularly.

-Can I negotiate the foreclosure charges if my loan is from an NBFC?
+Can I negotiate foreclosure charges if my loan is from an NBFC?

 Sometimes.
-While banks typically don’t allow negotiation, some NBFCs may reduce or waive foreclosure charges if requested, especially for long-term or loyal customers.
+While traditional banks rarely negotiate, some NBFCs may reduce or waive foreclosure charges, especially for long-term or loyal customers.

 Will I still get the government interest subsidy if I foreclose early?

 Not always.
-If you close the loan during the moratorium, you might lose eligibility for certain interest subsidies like under the CSIS scheme.
-Always check before prepaying.
+Closing the loan during the moratorium may make you ineligible for subsidies like the CSIS scheme.
+Confirm with your lender before prepayment.

 Can partial prepayment affect foreclosure charges?